zeroc-ice/ice-builder-gradle/README.md

 ## When does the Plug-In Recompile Slice Files?

-The plug-in compiles or recompiles a Slice file whenever one of the following conditions is true:
+Slice files will be recompiled if either of the following are true:
  * This Slice file or a Slice file included directly or indirectly by this Slice file was updated after the last compilation of the Slice file through the plug-in.
- * Any of the options used to compile the Slice file have changed.
+ * The options used to compile this Slice file have changed.

-Furthermore, when the plug-in recompiles a Slice file or notices that a Slice file was removed, it removes all the Java files created by the previous compilation of this file.
-This way, you do not need to keep track and clean-up generated Java files that are no longer associated with any Slice files.
+Removing a Slice file from a source set will trigger the removal of the corresponding generated `.java` files the next time the source set is built.

+Generated files will not be removed if a source set is renamed or removed.
+In this case you should perform a clean.